How much internet speed do you need? That depends on how you plan on using your internet connection.

 How much data do you need for your home or business internet in New Orleans?

 To decide which plan is the right one for you, look at your current monthly bill to see how much data you use.
-In New Orleans, internet providers like Viasat Internet (formerly Exede) and NOLA Broadband offer plans with no data caps while others offer data caps ranging between 10 GB to no data cap.
+In New Orleans, internet providers like Viasat Internet and NOLA Broadband offer plans with no data caps while others offer data caps ranging between 10 GB to no data cap.

 What are the most-connected neighborhoods in New Orleans?